JospinTchomguim/AirDrawJospani/README.md

 # 🎨 AirDrawJospani by Jospin ✍️

 **AirDrawJospani** is a computer vision project that lets you **draw in the air with your fingers**, turning your webcam into a true **interactive digital canvas**.
-It's inspired by the drawing experience of MS Paint, but here, **no mouse is required**—just your hand.
+It's inspired by the drawing experience of MS Paint, but here, **no mouse is required** — just your hand.

 ---